 What is Section 8?

 Section 8 is federally funded by the U.S. Department of Housing and Urban Development (HUD).
-It provides housing assistance, or subsidies to low-income individuals, families, disables individuals and senior citizens.
+It provides housing assistance, or subsidies to low-income individuals, families, disabled individuals, and senior citizens.

 On the other hand, project-based subsidies require tenants to live in a subsidized building.
 Tenants living in project-based housing lose their rental subsidy when they move from the subsidized building.
 In order to receive subsidies, tenants are referred to HUD by building owners and various organizations.

-The request form for tenancy approval, as well as additional materials on Section 8, can be found here.
+The request form for Section 8 tenancy approval can be found here.

 Who is eligible to receive Section 8 Benefits?